 Pineapple season in Hawaii is a fantastic time to enjoy eating this delicious fruit raw or in some of the recipes below.
-Pineapples are grown year round in Hawaii but really come into season from March to through July on the islands.
+Hawaiian pineapples are grown year round on the islands but really come into season from March to through July on the islands.
 It’s a great time to get your first taste of the delicious yellow and white pineapples grown from the different islands and sold locally.

 When is pineapple season in Hawaii?

 When are pineapples in season?
 Hawaiian pineapple season runs a long time from April until September in Hawaii for you to enjoy pineapples when they are fresh and ripe.
 Whether you are looking for fresh Maui golds or Sugarloaf when they are in season, you’ll be eating the best and most juicy Hawaiian pineapples available in the markets.